jamilat/maze-solver/README.md

 <body>
 A program written in Java as part of my Fundamentals of Programming II class.
 This program receives a text file containing a maze and outputs a path from start to finish.
   <H2>Information</H2>
-  Compilation:  javac MazeSolver.java
+  Compilation:  javac MazeSolver.java <br>
-  Execution:    java MazeSolver input.txt
+  Execution:    java MazeSolver input.txt <br>
-  Dependencies: Maze.java MazeLocation.java Stack.java StackRefBased.java
+  Dependencies: Maze.java MazeLocation.java Stack.java StackRefBased.java <br>

   Maze.java:
   <ul>